Music Venue Properties used a £1m secured loan to launch a pioneering initiative bringing grassroots music venues into community ownership.

 We raise and manage investment funds, support philanthropy, run innovation programmes and offer research and advisory services tailored to the cultural and creative sector.

-Paintings in Hospitals, an arts and health charity, will use its investment to increase staff capacity to execute its fundraising strategy and to develop commissioning partnerships with CCGs, local authorities, and health and social care membership organisations.
+The charity is diversifying its fundraising and developing commissioning partnerships with CCGs, local authorities and health and social care membership organisations.

 Help us build a thriving cultural and creative sector as a funder, investor or other expert partner.